-Top Ten Best Guitar TracksThis list is a list of the Top Ten Guitar Tracks.
+Top 10 Best Guitar TracksThis list is a list of the top ten guitar tracks.
 It is based off of the amount of epicness as well as skill combined, so you may not see the fastest guitar song of all time.
 It is also based off of the song as a whole, not just the solo.
 This list is purely opinion.

-Absolutely my favorite guitar track of all time... starts of with an amazing riff laid down by one of my favorite guitarists of all time, Jimi Hendrix, and builds up to a much different, heavier riff, and the song is topped off by multitudes of solos.
+Absolutely my favorite guitar track of all time.
+It starts off with an amazing riff laid down by one of my favorite guitarists of all time, Jimi Hendrix, and builds up to a much different, heavier riff.
+The song is topped off by multitudes of solos.
 A perfect piece all-around.

 Kickass song.
 I was surprised to see that this song was put up here.
-The song starts with a badass riff which is extremly catchy, the only problem about the riff is that it's very hard to play.
-Then the chorus kicks in and you just feel the song flowing.
+The song starts with a badass riff that is extremely catchy.
+The only problem with the riff is that it's very hard to play.
+Then the chorus kicks in, and you just feel the song flowing.

 Yet another amazing guitar piece.
-The combination of the intro riff, verse riffs, and the solo just push this song over the edge in terms of greatness.
+The combination of the intro riff, verse riffs, and the solo just pushes this song over the edge in terms of greatness.

 This song has one of my favorite main riffs of all time.
-I must say, not the most challenging, or fast, songs of all time, but it is certainly one of the best guitar tracks of all time.
+I must say, it's not the most challenging or fast song of all time, but it is certainly one of the best guitar tracks of all time.